cacophony-wj/licentia_black/README.md

 ## VioLens

+### Profile System

+#### Settings

+Click "Load - SELECT."

-Decide whether you want killmoves for every last enemy or not.
+Decide whether you want killmoves for every final enemy in each encounter or not.
 Be warned -- enabling many killmoves may cause unexpected bugs.

-**For occasional killmoves,** go to the _Profiles_ menu, select "Load Profile" and then "Sane Violence."
+**For occasional killmoves,** select "Sane Violence."

-**For frequent killmoves,** go to the _Profiles_ menu, select "Load Profile" and then "Ultra-Violence."
+**For frequent killmoves,** select "Ultra-Violence."

 Both profiles disable killmoves on the player due to conflicts.